How can I create exposed roof trusses in a room with a cathedral ceiling?

-Go the Trusses panel and specify the desired Member Depth and Maximum Horizontal Span for your trusses.
+On the Trusses panel, specify the desired Member Depth and Maximum Horizontal Span for your trusses, then click OK.

-On the Roof panel, specify the desired truss width in the Rafter Width text field then click OK and Done to confirm the changes and close the dialogs.
+On the Structure panel, specify the desired Truss Width in the Rafter Width text field then click OK and Done to confirm the changes and close the dialogs.

-Select Build> Roof> Build Roof from the menu.
-In the Build Roof dialog:
+Select Build> Roof> Build Roof from the menu and in the Build Roof dialog:

 Click OK to close the dialog and build the roof.

 Depending on the type of truss that is desired, make modifications to the ceiling to produce truss bottom chords that meet your needs.
-For example,
+For example:

 Use the default flat ceiling to produce a standard truss: